-If Wye School is oversubscribed for Year 7 entry on 1 March 2019, the names of pupils who have applied, but have not been offered places, will be included on a waiting list if their parents ask for this by 16th March 2019.
+If Wye School is oversubscribed for Year 7 entry on 1 March in each year, the names of pupils who have applied, but have not been offered places, will be included on a waiting list if their parents ask for this by 16th March each year.
 Any places which become available will be offered to pupils who will be ranked according the original oversubscription criteria.
 Those ranked highest will be offered places first.
 The school's waiting list will be re ranked, in line with the over subscription criteria, every time a child is added.
-Waiting lists will be maintained up to January following the start of the academic year and longer under request.
+Waiting lists will be maintained up to January following the start of the academic year and longer on request.